rikosintie/DevNetAssoc/chapter1/README.md

 [200-901 DEVASC Exam: DevNet Associate](https://learningnetwork.cisco.com/s/devnet-associate-exam-topics)
-This seems like the same as the first link but it is actually different.
+This seems like the same as the first link but it is different.
 This breaks the topics down by weight and a verb.

 * Design --------------- Complete knowledge of the topic
 * Troubleshoot --------- How do the parts fit together